Grooming: Frequently Asked Questions

 What Kind Of Machines Does Meissner Nordic Have And What Do They Do?

-We have two machines for grooming: a PistenBully 100 snowcat and a BearCat snowmobile with a Ginzu grooming implement attached to the back.
+We have two machines for grooming: a PistenBully 100 snowcat (PB100) and a Ski-Doo Skandic snowmobile with a Ginzu grooming implement attached to the back.

-The old BR400 which we had used for years, had become too maintenance needy, and the decision was made in 2013 to purchase a new groomer.
-The PistenBully 100 is now our primary grooming machine.
-It was purchased by Meissner Nordic with donations from supporters and sponsors in a campaign that raised about $115,000, and with a $75,000 loan from Bank of the Cascades.
+Our first snowcat was a BR400 which we used for years, but by 2013 it had become too maintenance needy and the decision was made to purchase a replacement.
+We chose a PB100 which was purchased with donations from supporters and sponsors in a campaign that raised $115,000 plus a $75,000 bank loan.
+The 2013 PB100 was our primary grooming machine for eight seasons until 2021 when we traded it in on a new and improved PB100.
+The 2021 PB100 list price was $250,000 and after trade-in our net price was $165,000 which we paid from the reserve fund we had been building for years.
 The snowcat’s weight and power allow us to manage heavy snowfall and churn up hard-packed snow.
 Assuming no mechanical issues, grooming all the trails at Meissner takes 6 to 8 hours.
-Our snowcat operators are independent contractors who are paid by the hour.
-Depending on snow conditions, the PB 100 burns 6-8 gallons of diesel fuel per hour.
+Depending on snow conditions, the PB100 burns 6-8 gallons of diesel fuel per hour.

-The BearCat with its Ginzu attachment complements the snowcat and allows us to groom the narrow or twisty trails and touch up the primary trails when there has been little change in the trail conditions.
-In low snow conditions, we use it so we don’t find ourselves grooming dirt into the snow.
-Since the BearCat is small, it is not helpful when we receive big snowfalls.
-A volunteer corps of groomers drive the snowmobile.
+The Skandic with its Ginzu attachment complements the snowcat and allows us to touch up the trails when there has been little change in the trail conditions.
+We primarily use it in low snow conditions so that we don’t find ourselves grooming dirt into the snow with the PB100.
+Since the Skandic is small, it is not helpful when we receive big snowfalls.
+A volunteer corps of groomers drives the snowmobile.
 It burns about a gallon of fuel every 4 hours.

 What Is Tilling And How Does That Help?